CNuge/email-report/README.txt

 		website doesn't have this info for the TSE ('Download to spreadsheet' link doesn't exit? why?).
 So I made the two following functions for canadian stocks:

-		TSE_current_price - use the google finance api to just get the current price (if thats all you want or need) google_historical_price_site - scrapes the data from the google finance page and parses it into a dataframe
+		TSE_current_price - use the google finance api to just get the current price (if thats all you want or need). google_historical_price_site - scrapes the data from the google finance page and parses it into a dataframe.

 	These data are then graphed by 'stock_graph', and the colour changes depending on if the stock has gained or lost in the last 30 trading days.
-2. price_scrape module looks up the prices of some laptops that I'm interested in, so I can see if they go on sale. note it uses the canadian prices and the education prices for apple (as I'm a student and need them discounts)
+2. price_scrape module looks up the prices of some laptops that I'm interested in, so I can see if they go on sale. note it uses the canadian prices and the education prices for apple (as I'm a student and need them discounts).
-3. looks up the jays score from yesterday and tells me if they won, lost, or didn't play I'll add hockey functionality come OCT
+3. looks up the jays score from yesterday and tells me if they won, lost, or didn't play.
+I'll add hockey functionality come OCT.
 4. countdowns.py just gives me a few fun facts to start my day.